-Why do you need to travel to Georgia in 2018? #3 The locals hospitality
+Why do you need to travel to Georgia in 2021? #3 The local’s hospitality

 Georgians are warm and friendly people.

 During the time I’ve spent in the country, I have met only super friendly and very hospitable people.
-And even though sometimes we’ve had a language barrier, they were always trying to find a way to help me if I needed it.
+And even though sometimes we have a language barrier, they were always trying to find a way to help me if I needed it.